OSGeo/gdal/gdal/doc/source/api/csharp.rst

 -------------------

 Currently the interface is compilable and supports the various Win32 and Win64 platforms targeting the Microsoft.NET and the MONO frameworks.
 The interface is also compilable under the GNU Linux/OSX systems for the MONO framework.
-The compilation steps for the various platforms have been added to the ​`GDAL buildbot <http://buildbot.osgeo.org:8500/>`__ and tested regularly.

 Related Documents
 -----------------